Configure Emergency Debris Management

 Create incident names

-Over time you may experience several emergency incidents.
-Therefore, it will be important to name each incident so you will be able to track the debris assessments and monitoring tickets associated to each incident.
+Over time, you may experience several emergency incidents.
+Therefore, it will be important to name each incident so you will be able to track the debris assessments and monitor tickets associated to each incident.
 The Emergency Debris Management Center app can be used to create incident names.

 To create and manage disaster incident names, complete the following steps:

-3. Click Download and open the IncidentName csv file on your computer.
+4. Click Download and then open the IncidentName CSV file on your computer.

 The new incident name has been added to the list of incidents and will appear on each survey when debris reports are collected.